Logeshwaran-U/tkinter_library/readme.md

 ### 5. 🛠️ To Create `.exe` (Optional)

-Run:
+Once setup is complete, you can also generate a `.exe` version:

 ```bash
 python setup.py
 ```

-This will generate an executable in the `dist/` folder.
+The executable will be saved inside the `dist/` folder.

 ---